-G. Institutional Arrangement
+D. Institutional Arrangements

-- The CSOs under the different tracks will be directly supervised by the different institutions indicated in section C above under the day to day supervision of the Project Manager but with overall reporting to UNDP - The CSOs will at field level work closely with the relevant institution and field officers for the day to day oversight and reporting; - iii.
-The CSOs will provide Technical monthly reports to UNDP, copy in the relevant institutions using UNDP reporting template; In some cases, as may be required, more frequent reports and briefs shall be provided by the CSOs; - iv.
+- i.
+The CSOs under the different Tracks will be directly supervised under the day to day supervision of the Project Manager but with overall reporting to UNDP - ii.
+The CSOs will at field level work closely with the relevant institutions and field officers for the day to day oversight and reporting; - iii.
+The CSOs will provide Technical monthly reports to UNDP, copy in the relevant institutions using the UNDP reporting template; In some cases, as may be required, more frequent reports and briefs shall be provided by the CSOs; - iv.
 The CSOs are expected to liaise/interact/collaborate/meet with UNDP and UN agencies in the course of performing the work.
 The extent of participation of these collaborative entities during implementation will be solely for ensuring effective delivery of intended services and avoidance of duplication of efforts.
 The overall management of the contract will be handled by UNDP; - v.
 The project will not provide any facility, support personnel, support service, or logistics to the CSOs during implementation.
 It is expected that the CSOs will use its personnel, services and logistics to deliver on the required services.

-H. Duration of the Work
+E. Duration of the Work

-The intervention will be implemented in a period of 6-10 months commencing immediately upon signature of contract.
+The intervention will be implemented in a period of 9 (nine) months commencing immediately upon signature of contract.
 The CSOs are expected to adhere to the specified dates as the deliverables.